Gallup, New Mexico: Arts and culture

 U.S. Route 66 passed through Gallup, and the town's name is mentioned in the lyrics of the song "(Get Your Kicks on) Route 66" ("You'll see Amarillo and Gallup, New Mexico").
 In 2003, the U.S. and New Mexico Departments of Transportation renumbered US Highway 666, the city's other major highway, as Route 491.
-Former Governor Bill Richardson pushed for (and got) the number changed because "666" is associated with Satan and Devil worship, thus it was considered "cursed" or a "Beast" to some locals.
+Former Governor Bill Richardson pushed for (and got) the number changed because "666" is associated with Satan and Devil worship, thus it was considered "cursed" or a "Beast" to some locals, and a icon in Natural Born Killers.
 The situation was exacerbated by the high death toll on the highway, which was largely a result of high rates of drivers under the influence of alcohol or drugs, and budget shortfalls among both the New Mexico Department of Transportation and state and local law-enforcement agencies.

 Gallup has a modestly lively nighttime culture downtown, Indian dances during summertime nights, art crawls, and small museums, including a Navajo code talk museum.

 Gallup commissioned a number of murals highlighting local culture, and contributions dot downtown.

 Being the largest city between Flagstaff and Albuquerque, Gallup claims many notable buildings, places, events, and people.

 The historic El Rancho Hotel & Motel has hosted a numerous array of movie stars, including John Wayne, Ronald Reagan, Humphrey Bogart, Spencer Tracy, Katharine Hepburn, Joan Crawford, Kirk Douglas, Doris Day, Gregory Peck, and Burt Lancaster.
 The rugged terrain surrounding Gallup was popular with Hollywood filmmakers during the 1940s and '50s for the on-location shooting of Westerns.
 Actors and film crews would stay at that hotel during filming.
 Films made in Gallup include Billy the Kid (1930), Pursued (1947), The Sea of Grass (1947), Four Faces West (1948), Only the Valiant (1951), Ace in the Hole (1951), Escape from Fort Bravo (1953), A Distant Trumpet (1964), and The Hallelujah Trail (1965).
 Other movies shot here are Redskin (1928), and Superman (1978).

 Gallup is sometimes called the "Indian Capital of the World", for its location in the heart of Native American lands, and the presence of Navajo, Zuni, Hopi, and other tribes.
 Well over a third of the city's population has Native American roots.
 Gallup's nickname references the huge impact of the Native American cultures found in and around the city.

 Education

 Gallup-McKinley County Public Schools is the local school district.
+There are two public high schools: Gallup High School and Miyamura High School.

+Additionally, Sacred Heart Catholic School (formerly Gallup Catholic School) is a PreK-8 school in Gallup; it is within the Roman Catholic Diocese of Gallup.

 Previously, the Bureau of Indian Affairs (BIA) operated Manuelito Hall in Gallup, a dormitory that housed Native American students attending Gallup-McKinley schools.
 In 1973, it had about 300 students.
 That year, the BIA closed Manuelito Hall, planning to move students to various boarding schools.